AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 Cerebro data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-warning">⚠️ **Caution:**
 If your changes to the data file make its format invalid, **Cerebro will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.**
-<br>Furthermore, certain edits can cause Cerebro to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+<br>Furthermore, certain edits can cause Cerebro to behave in unexpected ways (e.g. if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 ### Upcoming Features
 - Archiving & backing up data files
 - Undo changes
-- Reminders for upcoming deadline
+- Reminders for upcoming application deadlines

 ---

 ## FAQ

+Common questions and troubleshooting for using Cerebro.

 **Q: What happens if I add a company with the same name?**
 **A**: Company names must be unique (case-insensitive).
 Cerebro rejects duplicates and shows an error message.